Major & Minor Bone Grafting

 Major Bone Grafting

 Surgical procedures such as dental bone grafting are best performed by oral and maxillofacial surgeons, who are the only dental specialists fully trained in these and other oral surgery procedures.
 Drs.
-Kienle, Steinkeler and Gunawardena are highly qualified, board certified in oral and maxillofacial surgery and in anesthesia, and have also earned both a medical and a dental degree.
+Kienle, Steinkeler, Gunawardena and Inverso are highly qualified, board certified in oral and maxillofacial surgery and in anesthesia, and have also earned both a medical and a dental degree.

 Flagship Oral, Facial, and Dental Implant Surgery is the only practice in the Delaware Valley/Tri-State area to have: